Hakkoda Mountains 八甲田山

 Around the ropeway

 You can get a great view of the area from the top of the ropeway.
-The general information center at the top has maps and information in English, Korean and Chinese.
+The general information center at the top has pamphlets and information in English, Korean, Chinese, and Taiwanese.

 This area is also the base of the Hakkoda Ski Resort.
-There are only five ski courses listed, but they include a very long forest course and one directly down from the top of the ropeway.
-Both of these runs offer an up-close view of the snow Monsters and give you the experience of skiing through a "tree tunnel."
+There are only five ski runs, but they include a very long forest run and one directly down from the top of the ropeway.
+Both of these runs offer the experience of skiing through a "tree tunnel."

 "Snow monsters" are formed when light fog instantly freezes on trees.
 This phenomenon occurs in only a few places around the world.
-On Mt.
-Hakkoda, you can see these monsters everywhere in winter.
+On the Hakkoda Mountains, you can see these monsters everywhere in winter.

 The rest of the year

 Hiking and trekking are the primary activities when the snow disappears here.
-There are trails to Lake Towada , Suirennuma Pond, Sukayu Onsen, and, of course, some of the peaks of Mt.
-Hakkoda.
+There are trails to Lake Towada , Suirennuma Pond, Sukayu Onsen, and, of course, some of the peaks of the Hakkoda Mountains.

 Please note that some of these hikes are difficult and are for well-equipped, seasoned hikers, so check guides for whichever hike you're looking to attempt.